rjohnsen/predefender.com/content/about/_index.md

 ## Predefender

-**PreDefender**, founded by **Roger Johnsen**, is a brand dedicated to advancing threat hunting capabilities in the cybersecurity industry.
+**Predefender**, founded by **Roger Johnsen**, is a brand dedicated to advancing threat hunting capabilities in the cybersecurity industry.
 Through its flagship resource, the *PreDefender Threat Hunt Book*, the brand delivers in-depth insights on threat detection and incident response strategies, tailored specifically for Security Operations Center (SOC) professionals and blue team specialists.
 The guide explores essential methodologies such as the MITRE ATT&CK framework and the Lockheed Martin Kill Chain, while also offering practical, lab-based exercises designed to help analysts hone their skills.

 PreDefender's mission is to foster high-quality threat hunting by seamlessly integrating detection engineering with programming expertise, empowering cybersecurity teams to stay ahead in an ever-evolving threat landscape.